 Opportunities for CPR training are plentiful.
 The Red Cross offers on-site OSHA-compliant training, sending instructors and equipment directly to your location.
 One of your employees can also become authorized by the Red Cross to provide training to other employees.
 Other options include attending a class at an AHA (American Heart Association) Training Center or completing an online course.
 Be aware though that even online courses require in-person skill assessments.

 Organizations such as the Red Cross and AHA offer certifications that often last about two years, but continuing education is encouraged.
-CPR knowledge declines when not practiced, so consider providing employees with materials that remind them of proper procedure.
+CPR knowledge declines when not practiced, so consider providing employees with materials that remind them of proper procedures.
 Materials could be anything from posters to mobile apps.
-Maintain a positive, pro-learning environment so that your employees can remember CPR procedure at a moment’s notice should the need ever arise.
+Maintain a positive, pro-learning environment so that your employees can remember CPR procedures at a moment’s notice should the need ever arise.